danielbr/Business--Shipping/Business-Shipping/doc/README.txt

 GETTING STARTED
-    Be careful to read, understand, and comply with the terms of use for the provider that you will use.
+    Be careful to read, understand, and comply with the terms of use for the shipping service that you will use.

   UPS_Offline: For United Parcel Service (UPS) offline rate requests
     No signup required.
 "Business::Shipping::DataFiles" has all of rate